jmadden/twilio-sms-for-google-sheets/README.md

 Paste the code into Add a Library and click the add, then Save button like in the following image:

 ![Add Moment Lib](/assets/images/addMoment.png)

+The Moments library allows your script to access the timzone data in your Google Sheet's settings.
+You can change the Spreadsheet timezone by going back to the Spreadsheet, click "File" then "Spreadsheet settings..."

 ![Sheet Properties Example](/assets/images/SheetProperties.png)